PIC/S Guide to Good Manufacturing Practice for Medicinal ProductsvsAS9100D:2016 - Quality Management Systems for Aviation, Space, and Defence

 What are the key differences between PIC/S Guide to Good Manufacturing Practice for Medicinal Products and AS9100D:2016 - Quality Management Systems for Aviation, Space, and Defence?

-PIC/S Guide to Good Manufacturing Practice for Medicinal Products has 17 controls across its framework, while AS9100D:2016 — Quality Management Systems for Aviation, Space, and Defence covers 38 controls.
-Direct mapping analysis identifies 10 overlapping controls (59% coverage).
-The frameworks diverge most significantly in Chapters 5-6 - Production and Quality Control, where 2 PIC/S Guide to Good Manufacturing Practice for Medicinal Products controls have no direct AS9100D:2016 — Quality Management Systems for Aviation, Space, and Defence equivalent.
+PIC/S Guide to Good Manufacturing Practice for Medicinal Products has 9 controls across its framework, while AS9100D:2016 - Quality Management Systems for Aviation, Space, and Defence covers 42 controls.
+Direct mapping analysis identifies 5 overlapping controls (56% coverage).
+The frameworks diverge most significantly in Self Inspection, where 1 PIC/S Guide to Good Manufacturing Practice for Medicinal Products controls have no direct AS9100D:2016 - Quality Management Systems for Aviation, Space, and Defence equivalent.

 How many controls map between PIC/S Guide to Good Manufacturing Practice for Medicinal Products and AS9100D:2016 - Quality Management Systems for Aviation, Space, and Defence?